cyamato/SyslogPro/docs/docco/README.md

     });
   }
   /**
-   * Send a syslog message with a secerity level of 0 (Emergency)
+   * Send a syslog message with a severity level of 0 (Emergency)
    * @public
-   * @param {string} msg - The emergancy message to send to the Syslog server
+   * @param {string} msg - The emergency message to send to the Syslog server
-   * @returns {Promise} - The formated syslog message sent to the Syslog server
+   * @returns {Promise} - The formatted syslog message sent to the Syslog server
-   * @throws {Error} - Any bubbled up error
+   * @throws {Error} - Any bubbled-up error
    */
   emergency (msg) {
     return this.send(msg, {